yunwoong7/aws-idp-pipeline/docs/devcontainer_setup.md

 <h2 align="center">Devcontainer Setup Guide</h2>

 This guide provides a detailed, step-by-step walkthrough for setting up your development environment.
 This is the **highly recommended** method as it ensures a consistent, isolated, and fully configured environment.
 Following the steps up to **Step 6** will result in a complete local development setup.
-The optional **Step 7** describes how to deploy the entire application to AWS ECS for a public-facing environment.
+The optional **Step 7** describes how to deploy the entire application to AWS ECS for an externally accessible runtime environment.

 ---